fshowalter/movielog-archive/reviews/dont-breathe-2016.md

 :backdrop_placeholder: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeDSgjISMtKygwPGRBPDc3PHtYXUlkkYCZlo91jIqgtObDoKrarYqMyP/L2u71////m8H////6/+b9//gBKy0tPDU8dkFBdviljKX4+Pj4+Pj4+Pj4+Pj47Pj4+Pj47Pj4+Ozs7Pjs+Pjs+Oz4+Pjs7Oz47Ozs7Ozs7Oz47P/AABEIAAsAFAMBIgACEQEDEQH/xAAXAAADAQAAAAAAAAAAAAAAAAAABAUB/8QAHRAAAQQCAwAAAAAAAAAAAAAAEQABAgMSMxQjQv/EABUBAQEAAAAAAAAAAAAAAAAAAAIB/8QAFhEBAQEAAAAAAAAAAAAAAAAAAAEC/9oADAMBAAIRAxEAPwCbVJpTAT3XlGOHlnKm07k5GT84Fxiho4XtcXOELLdqEolf/9k="
 ---

-Don't Breathe offers ample tension but little logic.

-The plot sees a trio of teens break into a blind man's home in search of cash.
-There's a reason the man's keeping so much money in his dilapidated house, but the kids couldn't have known it when they planned the robbery.

-And that the film's biggest problem: it makes no sense.
-The script proffers explanations via awkward exposition, but it's not enough.
-A character's actions should feel inevitable, here they feel obligatory.
+_Don't Breathe_ wastes a great setup.

+The story sees a teen trio burgle a blind man's dilapidated Detroit home.
+But the mark proves resourceful, and soon the kids are fighting to escape.

+The film shines during the kids' first encounter with the blind man.
+These scenes crackle with palpable tension.
+I gasped aloud when one character revealed his presence via a creaky floorboard.

+Then the script ruins everything.

-Consider how the kids leave their shoes by the door when they enter the house.
-Not to avoid making noise as they walk, but so the man can later smell the shoes and learn the number of people in his house.
+Forced plotting masquerading as cleverness plagues the film.
+Consider the kids removing their shoes when they enter the house.
+Later, the blind man smells the shoe pile to discern the number of people inside his home.
+Using one improbable act to set up another isn't clever, it's lazy writing.

-The forced plotting continues with the kids searching everywhere in the house save the man's bedroom.
-The script doesn't even try to explain this one.
+The film teams with it.
+Like the kids searching everywhere save the bedroom.
+Or later, when the trapped kids flee into the cellar.
+Or everything after that.

-I reached my limit when the kids, trapped and running from the pistol wielding man, flee into the cellar.
-Because where else would one run when trying to escape a house?

-To the film's credit, it distracts you from these logic gaps by ratcheting the tension to visceral levels.
-I let out an audible gasp when one character gave away his presence via a creaky floorboard.

-But the film can't sustain this approach.
-As it wears on, plot twists replace tension.
-It's already suspect logic goes out the window as gross-outs supplant suspense.

-By this point, I'd lost patience.
-The man may pack a pistol and a mean left hook, but he's still blind.
-Grab a hammer, crowbar, or similar tool, hide behind a door, and club him when he enters the room.
+As time passed, I lost patience.
+The script ignores the obvious.
+The man is blind.
+Grab a hammer, hide behind a door, and brain him.

-Instead of Don't Breathe, they should have called it Don't Think.
+A sense of humor might have saved it.
+But the film piles one outlandish plot twist upon another without even a wink toward its own inanity.
+Worse still, it gets downright ugly, insulting more than our intelligence.

+The premise holds potential, but the execution frustrates.
+The more I think about _Don't Breathe_, the less I like it.